Rest and Resilience Fellowship (2015 - 2025)

 Participants can withdraw completely from public life if they wish.
 However, a variety of professional development opportunities are available and participation is encouraged.
 In addition, there is the opportunity to network professionally, attend individual courses according to their own interests or take advantage of psychological support services.
 During the stay in Berlin, visits to local media outlets are planned jointly with the participants in our other fellowship programs and this mutual exchange provides an enriching component of the yearly program.
 The fellows also gain insights into RSF’s work as a global human rights organization, as well as the taz Panter Foundation’s programming, which promotes critical journalism and social commitment in close cooperation with the taz daily newspaper.

-The current fellows of the RSF Rest & Resilience Fellowship Program
+The 2025 fellows of the RSF Rest & Resilience Fellowship Program:

 Glafira Zhuk